Let us know who you are to generate an accurate course search

 You will attend college on a weekly basis to ensure you get the support you need to succeed.
 The rest of the training will take place in the workplace with in-house training provided by the employer.
 You will be assigned an assessor who will help guide you through the entire apprenticeship.

-Training at City College will give you a huge advantage as you will learn in our purpose-built hair and beauty salon, Kudos.
-You will learn with industry-standard equipment working under supervision with real, paying clients to give you a wealth of experience.
+Training at City College will give you a huge advantage as you will learn in our purpose-built hair salon, Kudos.
+You will learn with industry-standard equipment working under supervision and with real clients to give you a wealth of experience.
 We have industry expert tutors, who will be on hand to teach and guide you through your apprenticeship as well as answer any questions you may have.

 You must be eligible to work in the United Kingdom.